On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

 \section{Register implementation algorithm}

-We now give an implemention of a $\Reg{1}{n}$ from atomic $\Reg{1}{1}$s in systems with Byzantine process failures; this implementation is linearizable, and it is wait-free provided the writer of the register \emph{or} some of the readers (any number of them) \emph{but not both} can be faulty.
-In fact, it satisfies the following stronger properties: \begin{compactenum}[(1)] \item \emph{It is linearizable.} \item \emph{It is wait-free if the writer is correct or no reader is {\ml}.} \end{compactenum}
+We now give an implemention of a $\Reg{1}{n}$ from atomic $\Reg{1}{1}$s in systems with Byzantine process failures; this implementation is linearizable, and it satisfies the Termination property provided the writer of the register \emph{or} any number of the readers, \emph{but not both}, can be faulty.
+More precisely, it is a \emph{\vd} implementation, as we define below.